(Use Google Translate to see an approximate translation into another relevant language)

 Williamsburg windmill

 Bob Engs had been my friend in Frankfurt in 1959-60.
-His dad had been a Captain but was "RIF'd" down to Sergeant, a very humiliating thing to happen but he stuck it out so he could retire.
+His dad had been an Army Captain but was "RIF'd" down to Sergeant, a very humiliating experience but he stuck it out so he could retire.
 Bob came back a year before me; his dad was stationed in Fort Eustis VA, near Jamestown and Williamsburg and Newport News and they lived on base.
 I went there in summer of 1961 before school started and spent a couple weeks with them.
 Bob had a summer job at Colonial Williamsburg in the windmill, I'd go with him and spent the days grinding dry hominy into grits for the tourists, even though I didn't have a colonial costume like Bob did; I was like Bob's apprentice from the future.
 Each morning we'd turn the mill around to face the wind (it was on a pivot) and then unfurl the sails so the huge "propeller" (sweeps) could turn in the wind and drive the massive millstone, but we used smaller muscle-powered wheels (hundreds of years old and not exactly lightweight) to do the actual grinding.

 Later that year, Mom and I played a trick on my dad, we invited Bob and his family to our house for dinner, which was a truly surreal experience, when my dad saw them he almost had a heart attack but he behaved himself while they were there.
 But afterwards, you can imagine.
 Later Bob went to Princeton (I saw him there after I got out of Army) and he went on to become a well-known professor of Black History; you can look him up in Google (Robert F. Engs) and in the Books section of Amazon.
 I went to his wedding, and later Mommie and I went to visit him in NJ and it was a very strange experience, he was mean to both Mommy and to his own wife (a Black woman).
 I never saw him again, but he got in touch with me by email in 2008 to apologize and we exchanged a few cordial emails, and then he died.